Last Updated on

 When people think “cardio,” they usually think of running.
 Or they think of hopping on a treadmill or some other cardio machine.

 But you don’t have to run to get in a great cardio workout.
-Actually the 20 Bodyweight Cardio Exercises below may be even better cardio workouts than running, especially chronic, steady-state running.
+Actually the 20 Bodyweight Cardio Exercises below may be even better cardio workouts than running, especially chronic, steady-state cardio like long distance running.

-And none of them require any equipment.
+And none of them require any equipment (ok a TOWEL but hopefully you have some sort of towel or blanket at home!).
 They can all be done at home in your living room even.

-So if you aren’t a runner and you are looking for a cardio workout you can do at home, check out the 20 Bodyweight Cardio Moves below and some great ways to use them in a workout!
+So if you aren’t a runner and you are looking for a cardio workout you can do at home, check out the 20 Bodyweight Cardio Moves below and scroll to the end for some KILLER Interval Workouts!

 20 Bodyweight Cardio Exercises That Aren’t Running